jcchurch/APSUJavaCamp/04_KeyboardInput/04_KeyboardInput.md

 ## Importing the Scanner class

 - The Scanner class is found in the **java.util.Scanner** class library.
-    - Import statements are similar to include statements in C++.
     - We must put the statement "import java.util.Scanner;" near the top of our code.
-- NetBeans has a tool called "Fix Imports" which will automatically write this line for you.
+- NetBeans has a tool called "Fix Imports" which will write this line for you.
     - On Windows, this is "Ctrl+Shift+I".
     - On Mac, this is "Cmd+Shift+I".
-- I will be recording a video on how to use this feature.
+- We will need to use this tool frequently.

 ## Using the Scanner class.

 Once we have the class imported, we can use it.
 Here's an example.
+Because your age is a whole number, we must use the `int` type.

     System.out.println("This program reports your age in five years.");
-    Scanner keyboard = new Scanner(System.in);
     System.out.print("What is your age? ");

     int age = keyboard.nextInt();
     int agePlusFive = age + 5;
     System.out.println("In five years, you will be " +
-        agePlusFive + " years old");
+        agePlusFive + " years old.");

+## Program output

+When we run this program, this is the output:

+    This program reports your age in five years.
+    What is your age?
+16
+    In five years, you will be 21 years old.

+## Another example: Text

+This program will request your name and say high back to you.
+Because we are reading in a name (which is text), we use the `String` type.

+    System.out.println("Howdy, camper.");
+    System.out.print("What is your name? ");

+    String name = keyboard.nextLine();
+    System.out.println("Hello, " + name +
+        "!
+We are glad you could be here.");

+## Program Output

+    Howdy, camper.
+    What is your name?
+George Washington
+    Hello, George Washington!
+We are glad you could be here.

+## Another example: Double

+This program will request your GPA and report it back to you.
+Because it uses a floating point number, we require a `double` data type.

+    System.out.println("Howdy, camper.");
+    System.out.print("What is your gpa? ");

+    double gpa = keyboard.nextDouble();
+    System.out.println("Hello!
+You have a " +
+        gpa + " grade point average.");

+## Program Output

+    Howdy, camper.
+    What is your gpa?
+3.85
+    Hello!
+You have a 3.85 grade point average.

+## Fill the rest of the hour.

+Write a program which requests, in this order:

+- Someone's name.
+- Someone's age.
+- Someone's GPA

+The program then reports this information back to the screen on a single line.